-Clothes for Costa Rica
+Best Clothes to Wear in Costa Rica

 When it comes to travel in Costa Rica, chances are you’ll be splitting your time between beaches and the rainforest.
 It’s unlikely you’ll spend any time in cities (most people fly into San Jose and leave immediately).
 Since the rainforest can be much cooler, you’ll need a mixture of warm weather clothing, a few warmer items, and some good quality activewear.

-Here’s what clothing you should pack:
+Here’s the clothing you should pack for Costa Rica:

 • One dress: A loose cotton dress is fabulous for Costa Rica.
 You can throw it over a bikini for the beach or wear it to dinner in the evening.